Safety in Indonesia

 It is common for tourists and expatriates to rent motorcycles as personal transport, particularly in tourist areas like Bali.
-If you decide to follow this route, please bear in mind the warnings above and ensure you have adequate insurance and wear a helmet at all times.
-An International Driving Permit issued in Indonesia is necessary by law although many drivers choose to simply pay a small fine to the police when stopped.
+If renting a motorcycle, expats should have adequate insurance and wear a helmet at all times.
+An International Driving Permit issued in Indonesia is necessary by law, although many drivers choose to simply pay a small fine to the police when stopped.

 Air and sea travel safety in Indonesia

 Most of the domestic airlines of Indonesia have been banned from operating in the EU due to inadequate safety records.
-It is advised not to travel on airlines that are subject to the ban.
+Expats should avoid travelling on airlines that are subject to the ban.

 There have been a number of fatal accidents involving passenger boats in recent years.
 As Indonesia is made up of many islands, travelling between them by boat is common but a lack of safety equipment and unpredictable weather can make this an unsafe option.

-Terrorism is a real threat in Indonesia and there have been a number of terrorist attacks and bombings causing injury and deaths to foreign nationals in recent years.
+Terrorism is a real threat in Indonesia and there have been a number of terrorist attacks and bombings that have caused injury and deaths to foreign nationals in recent years.
 The worst attack occurred in Bali in 2002 when three bombs in the heavily populated tourist area of Kuta killed over 200 people.
-There have been further attacks, the most recent being the bombing of two Western hotels in Jakarta in 2009.
+There have been a number of smaller attacks in the country since then.

-The Indonesian government has taken steps to fight terrorism but attacks are unpredictable and places frequented by tourists and expatriates are most at risk of being hit.
+The Indonesian government has taken steps to fight terrorism, but attacks are unpredictable and places frequented by tourists and expatriates are most at risk of being hit.
 These include foreign embassies, shopping malls, Western hotels, airports and popular tourist areas.
-It is important to remain vigilant, particularly around holiday times.
+It's important to remain vigilant, particularly around holiday times.

-Due to political and religious tensions, certain nationalities are sometimes targeted so it is important to stay up to date with the advice given by your embassy.
+Due to political and religious tensions, certain nationalities are sometimes targeted so it is important to stay up to date with the advice given by foreign embassies.
 Expatriates should always register their contact details with their national embassy so that they can be contacted in an emergency.

 Natural disasters in Indonesia

 Indonesia is located on the Pacific 'Ring of Fire' and earthquakes and volcanic eruptions are frequent.
-As an archipelago nation, a high percentage of the land in Indonesia is located in coastal areas and so tsunamis resulting from large earthquakes can be catastrophic.
-Indonesia was the worst hit country in the 2004 Boxing Day tsunami with over 130,000 people confirmed dead.
+As an archipelago, a high percentage of the land in Indonesia is located in coastal areas and so tsunamis resulting from large earthquakes can be catastrophic.
+Indonesia was the worst-hit country in the 2004 Boxing Day tsunami with over 130,000 people confirmed dead.